doraboateng/slate/source/includes/intro/_welcome.md

 # Introduction

-Welcome to Dora Boateng's API reference.
+Welcome to the Dora Boateng API reference.